BLCM/bl3mods/Aaron0000/Balands/README.md

 Super Soldier - Damage immunity reduced to a 33% damage reduction.

  ┗----Rationale: In a world without things such as the anointment for triggering shield effects or the Bloodletter, full-immunity might be fine.
-But in order the keep people from having perpetual God-mode active, the immunity's been toned down to a decent damage reduction.
+But in order to the keep people from having perpetual God-mode active, the immunity's been toned down to a decent damage reduction.

 Version 0.m - Fixed amp damage not applying to multi-projectile weapons properly.